alncat/opusDSD/README.md

 The analysis result will be stored in /work/sp/analyze.16, i.e., the output directory plus the epoch number you analyzed, using the above command.
 You can find the UMAP with the labeled kmeans centers in /work/sp/analyze.16/kmeans16/umap.png and the umap with particles colored by their projection parameter in /work/sp/analyze.16/umap.png .

-After running the above command once, you can skip umap embedding step by appending the command in analyze.sh with ```--skip-umap```.
+After executing the above command once, you may skip the lengthy umap embedding laterly by appending ```--skip-umap``` to the command in analyze.sh.
 Our analysis script will read the pickled umap embeddings directly.

-You can generate the volume which corresponds to each cluster centroid or traverses the principal component using, (you can check the content of scirpt first, there are two commands, one is used to evaluate volume at kmeans center, another one is for PC traversal, just choose one according to use case)
+You can either generate the volume which corresponds to KMeans cluster centroid or traverses the principal component using, (you can check the content of scirpt first, there are two commands, one is used to evaluate volume at kmeans center, another one is for PC traversal, just choose one according to your use case)

 ```
 sh eval_vol.sh /work/sp 16 16 2.2 kmeans